Sciss/DockingFrames/README.md

 ## Published artifacts

-WebLaF can be used in your maven project using the following information:
+DockingFrames can be used in your maven project using the following information:

     <dependency>
       <groupId>de.sciss</groupId>